 - Read more books.
-Ask any expert in any field and they will tell you that reading books is one of the most important things you can do.
+Ask any expert in any field, and they will tell you that reading books is one of the most important things you can do.
 But not all reading is created equal.
 You should actively think about what you are reading.
 Ask yourself questions first and read the book to answer these questions.
 Don’t passively read from the first to the last page.
 Work with books!

 - Complete PRACTICAL courses.
 They have to be challenging and ask a lot of questions.
 They must involve your problem-solving mind.

 - Teach Python.
-Write blog articles, make videos, form learning groups.
+Write blog articles, make videos, and form learning groups.
 Teaching is always a way of pursuing active learning–so it’s one of the most effective ways of learning.

-These strategies are not easy but the best way of learning Python is not an easy one.
+These strategies are not easy, but the best way of learning Python is not an easy one.
 If you aim for easy, don’t start learning to code.